Johnpo34/JP_Portfolio/README.md

 # JP_Portfolio

 # Description
 This is my second portfolio.
-I did majority of all my coding in index.html, with some styling in the css sheet, and in the javascript sheet, I set up a scroll bar.
-This portfolio includes links to some previous projects, an about me section, and a contact section.
+I have set up sections where a person can view about me, my previous work, and a dropdown menu to visit to either contact me or visit another one of my pages.
 # github url
 https://github.com/Johnpo34/JP_Portfolio
 # deployed url
 https://johnpo34.github.io/JP_Portfolio/

+# Heroku app url

 # screenshot